Naomib2211/Bone-Apetite/README.md

     - The response page automatically appears when the visitor submits the sign up-form correctly.
     - It contains a thank you message and that the cafe will contact the visitor for the next coming events.
-    - It also encourages the visitor to engage in their social media pages until then.
+    - It encourages the visitor to engage in their social media pages until then.
     - There is a "Go Back to Home" button, that redirects visitor to Home page.

     [Response page](documentation/form-response-page.pdf)